The following content displays a map of the jobs location - Kigali

-We are looking to hire a Strategic Advisor with experience and expertise on government advisory, particularly on employment policy, job creation and targeted skills development.
-The Strategic Advisor will lead and drive the implementation of policy instruments and special projects on skills with the Government of Rwanda.
-The post holder will join a fast-growing team of TBI Rwanda and works closely with the Delivery Manger and reports to the Country Director.
+For this role, we are looking to hire a Strategic Advisor with experience and expertise on government advisory, particularly on issues of employment policy, job creation and skills gap analysis and development.
+The Strategic Advisor will lead and drive the implementation of policy instruments, strategies, and special projects on skills with the Government of Rwanda.
+The post holder will join a fast-growing team of TBI Rwanda and will work closely with the Delivery Manger and report to the Country Director.

 The position is full-time, with a minimum duration of 2 years and based in Kigali, Rwanda and starts as soon as possible on the identification of a suitable candidate.
 Relocation assistance may be provided for the successful candidate if required.

-The post holder will receive an overall guidance from the Country Director and will be directly working with the Country Delivery Manager in setting out the strategic and implementation plan for the workstreams.
+The post holder will receive an overall guidance from the Country Director and will be directly working with the Country Delivery Manager as well with the senior counterparts in the Rwanda Development Board and the Ministry of Education in setting out the strategic and implementation plan for the workstreams.
 The overall responsibility of this post-holder will include setting out workplans and implementation strategy; driving implementation with respective counterpart institutions and stakeholders; preparing periodic updates and reports; developing and managing relationships with direct counterparts and key actors in the ecosystem; and actively looking out for opportunities for TBI’s further in-country program development.
 The specific workstream related duties include:

-Support the predation of the skills component of the opening of Rwanda’s biopharma industry
+- Support the preparation of the skills component of the opening of Rwanda’s biopharma industry

-- Provide immediate support to the office of the Minister of State in charge of ICT and TVET to prepare the skills component of the opening of Rwanda’s biopharma industry, including support towards the operationalisation of the African Biomanufacturing Institute and other strategic projects
+- Provide immediate support to the office of the Minister of State in charge of ICT and TVET at the Ministry of Education to prepare the skills component of the opening of Rwanda’s biopharma industry, including support towards the operationalisation of the African Biomanufacturing Institute and other strategic projects

-- Work closely with TBI Advisor Manufacturing and Vaccine Manufacturing taskforce in skills development for upcoming manufacturing plant establishment
+- Work closely with TBI Advisor Manufacturing and Vaccine Manufacturing taskforce on the human capital workstream for upcoming manufacturing plant establishment

 - Work with Universities and TVET providers in developing workforce pipeline (incl. assessment chains and related logistics)